joshwlivingston/advanced-r/README.md

 -   Objects with a single binding
 -   Environments

-In these exceptions, R executes a modify in place optimization.
+In these exceptions, R executes a modify in place optimization. <br><br>

 #### Objects with a single binding